yuanbei/Nars-Wiki/Plugins.md

 ### Misc Plugins

 - Mental Operators - Because operators may come with parameters, we decided to let operators also inherit from plugin.
+Currently the "base" plugin is SensoryChannel that provides basic methods and operator plugins extend it.
 That way mental operators can be eliminated, added and configured at run-time.

 - Run-time Settings - Some run-time parameters are not important enough to be part of the main window, but may be interesting to change sometimes, so we decided to add a little plugin which is just for changing run-time parameters which don't fit into the main window.